SrikarKSV/vanilla-node-webapp/README.md

 - [x] Moderator can mark and edit confessions but not delete
 - [x] Admin can view the marked confessions and unmark or delete them
 - [x] Profile page for staff with titles they edited and marked
-- [x] Create own sessions without packages
+- [x] Create own sessions without packages (Check vanilla-sessions branch for the implementation)
 - [x] Create csrf tokens and validate them
 - [x] Use Intl.RelativeTimeFormat API to get relative time